Contributing Seeds

 Follow the dry process and seed drying guidelines.
 Where possible, allow the pods to mature fully on the plant and begin to dry down into a crispy state.
 Harvest pods and finish drying the beans -- on a screen, in the sun, in a dehydrator.
 A seed, when struck with a hammer should disintegrate and be dry through, not smash into a patty.
 We want mature seeds, perfectly dry, and free of pests in our collection.

-Beans, Common - Phaseolus Vulgaris
+Beans, Common - Phaseolus vulgaris

-Steward: Christopher
+Steward: Spencer

 Any and all beans of the species Phaseolus Vulgaris.
 Please separate and identify bush and pole types.